matthew-brett/dyneweb/index.rst

 These are my personal web pages.

-I work at the Berkeley brain imaging center (bic_).
+I work at the Berkeley brain imaging center (BIC_).

 I used to work on functional imaging of movement.

 Later I worked on some aspects of functional imaging methodology.

 At the moment I am helping to write new software in Python_ for analyzing functional imaging and diffusion imaging data.
-This is the nipy_ project.
-I personally work a lot on nibabel_ as well as nipy_ and dipy_.
+This is the `nipy community`_ project.
+I personally work a lot on nibabel_ as well as the `nipy package`_ and dipy_.

+I try to keep my list of :ref:`publications` up to date.
+Please let me know if I've missed something off or you need a copy of one of the listed papers.

 .. include:: contact.txt

 .. toctree::
     :hidden:

-   research/index
-   talks/index
-   py4science/index
-   code/index
+    meta/index
     personal
-   news

 .. include:: links.txt